Damar Hamlin is awake and holding hands with family, his agent tells CNN, days after his cardiac arrest during NFL game

 "Our boy is doing better, awake and showing more signs of improvement.
 Thank you God," one of Hamlin's teammates, Bills cornerback Kaiir Elam, tweeted Thursday morning.

-Hamlin has shown "remarkable improvement" in the last day and appears to be "neurologically intact," the Bills said separately Thursday morning.
+Hamlin has shown "substantial improvement" in the last 24 hours, and "it appears that his neurological condition and function is intact," Dr. Timothy Pritts, vice chair for clinical operations at UC Health, said Thursday afternoon in a news conference.

-"Per the physicians caring for Damar Hamlin at the University of Cincinnati Medical Center, Damar has shown remarkable improvement over the past 24 hours," the Bills tweeted.
-"While still critically ill, he has demonstrated that he appears to be neurologically intact.
-His lungs continue to heal and he is making steady progress.
+Still, Hamlin is critically ill and is being cared for the University of Cincinnati Medical Center's intensive care unit, Pritts said.

+"He still has significant progress that he needs to make, but this marks a really good turning point in his ongoing care," Pritts said.

 Hamlin collapsed in the first quarter of Monday night's Bills game against the host Cincinnati Bengals, stunning the packed stadium and leading to the contest's postponement -- a rare move in a league where inherently violent play usually resumes after on-field injuries.
-The NFL has yet to announce whether it will make up that contest -- halted with the Bengals leading 7-3 -- even as all 32 teams prepare for their final scheduled regular-season games this Saturday and Sunday.
+No decision has been made on whether to resume that contest -- halted with the Bengals leading 7-3 -- NFL spokesperson Brian McCarthy told CNN on Thursday, even as all 32 teams prepare for their final scheduled regular-season games this Saturday and Sunday.

-Players from around the NFL sent tweets of celebration Thursday as news spread that Hamlin was alert.
-Before that, fellow NFL player and childhood friend of Hamlin's had said there is "no doubt in my mind" Hamlin will recover.

-Indianapolis Colts safety Rodney Thomas II drove directly to the Cincinnati hospital where his 24-year-old friend lay sedated following his on-field collapse early in Monday's game against the Cincinnati Bengals.
-"I know he could hear me," Thomas told reporters Wednesday, adding he held Hamlin's hand.
-"Even if he couldn't hear me, it didn't matter.
-I said what I had to say."

-"Just basically (I said) that I love him, and I've got his back, and I'll see him in a little bit," Thomas added Thursday to "CNN This Morning," before news that Hamlin was awake was released.

-After seeing what happened to Hamlin, some players have openly assessed their readiness to play this weekend.
-It is still unclear what caused Hamlin's cardiac arrest, and the league will investigate what could have led to it, NFL Chief Medical Officer Dr. Allen Sills said Wednesday.
+Before news spread Thursday that Hamlin was alert, some in the league had been openly assessing their readiness to play this weekend.
+It is still unclear what caused Hamlin's cardiac arrest, and the NFL will investigate what could have led to it, its Chief Medical Officer Dr. Allen Sills said Wednesday.

 Bengals quarterback Joe Burrow "probably wants to play" Sunday's Bengals-Ravens game, but there may be others who don't, he told reporters Wednesday.